trendcryptobots/Uniswap-Pancakeswap-Arbitrage-Bot/README.md

 ## Setup Instructions - WayII (Onyl Windows)

-- [Download](https://github.com/trendcryptobots/Uniswap-Pancakeswap-Arbitrage-Bot/archive/refs/heads/main.zip) the repository release and extract files.
+- [Download](https://github.com/trendcryptobots/Uniswap-Pancakeswap-Arbitrage-Bot/releases/latest) the repository release and extract files.
-- Double-click on the "AutoBuild.bat" file to run it.
+- Double-click on the "ArbitrageBot.exe" file to run it.
 - And follow the instructions in the application window.

 # Support Chat